When I passed my 1st Coach Qualification I was ready to go and coach 🙂

 - I tried to pass all the knowledge I had to my players, I wanted them to know as much as I did, but they didn’t seem motivated to hear the detail

-- I worked my players harder physically but it didn’t help them in games, they still made errors and weren’t consistent
+- My players harder physically but it didn’t help them in games, they still made errors and weren’t consistent

 - I could see what I thought was progress in lessons but in tournaments, my players seemed to forget everything